 - Use biodegradable cleaning products - sand, for example, can be used to scour and clean your dishes.

 When nature calls

 - If there are no toilets, bury all faecal waste and toilet paper in a hole at least 15 centimetres deep and at least 100 metres from campsites and watercourses.

 Marine Parks Legal Requirements

-- You must book with NPSR to camp on island National Parks
+- You must book to camp on island National Parks

-- You must obtain a permit from NPSR to conduct commercial activities on island National Parks
+- You must obtain a permit to conduct commercial activities on island National Parks

 - You must obtain a permit from the Great Barrier Reef Marine Park Authority (GBRMPA) to conduct a tourist program on Commonwealth islands